limbitskiy/movieDB/README.md

 # MovieDB

-1. do npm i
+To start the app please complete the following steps:

+1. clone the repo
-2. do npm run dev
+2. run 'npm i'
-3. enjoy
+3. run 'npm run dev' to start the app